A Year Down Yonder: Plot

 Mary Alice stirs the town up by submitting anonymous articles to a community newspaper and a new boy---Royce McNabb---arrives just in time for Valentine's Day.
 Carleen develops an instant crush on Royce.
 With the help of best friend Ina-Rae, Mary Alice fools Carleen into believing that Royce sent Ina-Rae a valentine.
 Meanwhile, Grandma hosts a tea for the Daughters of the American Revolution and country bumpkin Effie Wilcox learns that the hoity-toity Mrs. L.J.
 Weidenbach is her long-lost sister.

 In spring, Grandma takes in a New York artist, Arnold Green, as a boarder for a whopping $2.50 a day as Mary Alice invites Royce over for an ostensibly "study" focused-date.
 The snake Grandma keeps in the attic drops down on Maxine Patch, the postmistress, whom Green was painting naked, or nude, as he prefers, leaving Maxine shamed (as she ran through town au naturel) and Arnold in shock.
 Grandma moonlights as matchmaker, introducing Green to Mary Alice's English teacher, Miss Butler.
 Mary Alice survives her first tornado, and the school year wraps up with a hayride that finds Royce and Mary Alice promising to exchange letters.
 A year down yonder leaves Mary Alice with a more tenderhearted view of country life and Grandma Dowdel, and she hesitates to head back to Chicago.
 Wedding bells ring at the end of World War II, and Mary Alice returns to marry Royce McNabb in Grandma's front room.

+Setting

+While the name of Grandma's town is never given, Peck, who grew up in Decatur, IL has said that his own Grandmother's town of Cerro Gordo, IL was the inspiration for his novels.
+Many of the names used for surrounding towns in the story are actual names of towns surrounding Cerro Gordo.